GarrisonJ/Predict-Amazon-Review-Star-Rating/project/report.md

 An F1-score is a popular metric to measure the performance of classifiers.
 An F1-score can be interpreted as a weighted average of precision and recall. [^2] The range of an F1-score is between 0 and 1, with the best score being 1.

-The dataset is asymmetrical.
+Our dataset is asymmetrical.
 54% of the Amazon ratings in our dataset are five stars; this means if a model always guesses five stars it would be right 54% of the time.
 We don’t want to favor models that guess five stars too often.
 This is why we are using the f1-score as our metric; it takes both false positives and false negatives into account.
 Using F1 scores to evaluate our models will allow us to favor models that have both high precision and recall.

 [^2]: http://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html#sklearn.metrics.f1_score